tkubica12/azure-workshops/w-terraform-on-azure/docs/02-module.md

 - In azuresql module store password in Key Vault under key=nameofyourserver (see [https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/key_vault_secret](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/key_vault_secret))

 ## Private Endpoint and using AzApi provider when AzureRm does not support what you need
 First we need to deploy Azure Private DNS zone for Private Endpoint of our Azure SQL.
-This is typicaly part of landing zone and networking, so for now let's create it in our root module.
+This is typically part of landing zone and networking, so for now let's create it in our root module.

-Terraform AzureRm supports this, neverheless let's try alternative - using AzApi, which is just auto-generated API wrapper.
+Terraform AzureRm supports this, nevertheless let's try alternative - using AzApi, which is just auto-generated API wrapper.
 We have already added this to your providers.tf file.
 Have a look at Azure API documentation: [https://docs.microsoft.com/en-us/rest/api/dns/privatedns/private-zones/create-or-update](https://docs.microsoft.com/en-us/rest/api/dns/privatedns/private-zones/create-or-update)

 Resulting AzApi resource will look like this: